deim3/vichan/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================
-WORK IN PROGRESS - will update it with functions implemented for nichan.net and belchan.eu imageboards
+WIP - will update it with functions implemented for nichan.net and belchan.eu imageboards
 ========================================================
 List of functions added in this fork:

 1) Blacklisted words.
 Array of strings that are blacklisted and cannot be included in the post.
-Search $config['spamwords'] in the config.php for an example
+Search $config['spamwords'] in the config.php for an example.

 Other functions will be added later.
 ========================================================
 BELOW IN THE CONTENT OF THE ORIGINAL README
 ========================================================